Xentrk/x3mRouting/README.md

   * The script **x3mRouting_client_nvram.sh** now stores the nvram files in **/jffs/addons/x3mRouting** rather than **/jffs/configs**.

 #### x3mRouting Utility Files
-  * The x3mRouting utility files Advanced_OpenVPNClient_Content.asp, updown-client.sh, vpnrouting.sh, and x3mRouting_Menu.sh files are stored in **/jffs/addons/x3mRouting** rather than the project repository directory **/jffs/scripts/x3mRouting**.
+  * The x3mRouting utility files Advanced_OpenVPNClient_Content.asp, updown-dns.sh, vpnrouting.sh, and x3mRouting_Menu.sh files are stored in **/jffs/addons/x3mRouting** rather than the project repository directory **/jffs/scripts/x3mRouting**.

 ## Version 2.0.0 Update Process
 You won't be able to update to Version 2.0.0 using the existing **x3mRouting** Menu due to the installation menu changes described above.